raafiafatima/First-Semester-Project/README.md

-# GUI for a coffee shop admin
+# Admin GUI for a coffee shop
 <br>

 RESTAURANT MANAGEMENT SYSTEM